DROP · BURGLARYAPRIL 2026 BRIEFINGLOS ANGELES · 28.9K residents

 01 · TL;DR

-Five categories moved in Silver Lake this March — three ran below trend in a single month, and two reflect structural sustained shifts in the trailing 12-month window.
-The overall shape is broadly downward across property crime, with no spikes and no rare events in the mix.
+Five categories moved in Silver Lake this April — three one-month below-trend signals and two sustained structural shifts.
+The shape of the month is broadly downward across property crime, with no spikes and no rare-event activity anywhere in the mix.

 3 drops2 sustained shifts